thiagorragazzo/handwrite-ocr-preprocessor/README.md

 ### Frontend

-Abra o arquivo `frontend/index.html` no seu navegador após iniciar o backend.
+Open the `frontend/index.html` file in your browser after starting the backend.

-## 🔧 Requisitos
+## 🔧 Requirements

-- Python 3.6 ou superior
+- Python 3.6 or higher
-- Navegador web moderno
+- Modern web browser

-## 📝 Notas
+## 📝 Notes

-- API Swagger disponível em: http://localhost:8001/docs
+- Swagger API documentation available at: http://localhost:8001/docs
-- O processamento é feito totalmente local, sem dependências externas
+- Processing is done entirely locally, with no external dependencies
-- Ideal para melhorar imagens antes de usar serviços de OCR
+- Ideal for improving images before using OCR services

 ---

-Desenvolvido com FastAPI, OpenCV e tecnologias web padrão.
+Developed with FastAPI, OpenCV and standard web technologies.